tizianasellitto/BugzillaMozillaTriage/README.md

 BugzillaMozillaTriage
 =====================

-A tutorial to walk people through bug triage for incoming bugs on bugzilla.mozilla.org.
+An add-on to be a tool for bug wranglers to triage bugs on bugzilla.mozilla.org.

 See http://wiki.mozilla.org/Bugmasters